1994 San Marino Grand Prix: Saturday qualifying and death of Roland Ratzenberger

 Roland Ratzenberger was fatally injured in qualifying after crashing due to a front-wing failure.

 Eighteen minutes into the final qualifying session, Austrian driver Roland Ratzenberger failed to negotiate the Villeneuve curva in his Simtek, hitting the opposing concrete retaining barrier wall almost head-on.

 Ratzenberger, in his first season as a Formula One driver, had run over a kerb at the Acque Minerali chicane on his previous lap, the impact of which is believed to have damaged his front wing.
 Rather than return to the pit lane, he continued on another fast lap.
 As Ratzenberger's Simtek racer accelerated past 300 km/h for the first time since he had begun the previous lap, the front wing gave way to the air pressure, most likely due to failure of two bolts attaching the wing to the nose's underside, and snapped off.
 It was pushed under the car, thus lifting the front wheels off the asphalt.

 As a result, Ratzenberger could neither steer the car nor brake more than superficially with the rear wheels.
 Thrown out of control, the car continued straight ahead in the Villeneuve corner at a speed of 314 kph.
 There were no tyre barriers or any other impact-absorbing installations in place at the Villeneuve curva, and the Simtek hit the bare concrete wall with a resulting force measured to be 500 g, the highest ever registered in F1.

-After the crash, the session was immediately stopped.
+After the crash, the session was immediately stopped via red flag.
 Doctors were on the spot within a minute, and chief doctor Sid Watkins quickly joined them.
 After initially being taken by ambulance to the on-circuit medical centre, Ratzenberger was airlifted to the anaesthesia and resuscitation unit of Maggiore Hospital at 14:07 local time, the second driver to be admitted there during the weekend.
 He was found to have suffered three separate injuries, all fatal, due to the enormity of the impact: a basilar skull fracture, blunt trauma from the front left tyre penetrating the survival cell, and a ruptured aorta.
 It was determined he had died almost immediately upon impact.